OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Using the command line

-To debug using the command line, follow the same step sequences for platform and product, but replace VS Code terminal and debugging commands with statements below, depending on your needs:
+To debug using the command line, follow the same step sequences for platform and product, but replace VS Code terminal and debugging commands with the following statements, depending on your needs.

 ### Watch and build your project